AscendingPassage.com HOME PAGE.

 They are busy already, these Bedouins, in opening the gates for some

-tourists, who have shown their permits, and who carry Kodaks,
+tourists.
+They have shown their permits, and carry Kodaks with

 Farther on, when I have taken the road to Luxor, it is not long before